mwmott/personal/_posts/categories/projects/2014-09-03-Find-your-College's-Default-Rate.md

 With help from <a href="http://thomaswilburn.net/">Thomas Wilburn</a>, I made this interactive chart to accompany Katherine's <a href="http://seattletimes.com/html/localnews/2023980122_careercollegesxml.html">story</a> on the subject.
 Using <a href="https://angularjs.org/">AngularJS</a>, it allowed readers to sort schools by institution type and other factors to see which had the breakdown on student-default rates and types of aid.

-From the article - "<b>To use this chart:</b> Click on a bar to see detailed loan and grant information for each institution.
-You can also sort by college, city, type and default rate by clicking the column headers.
-You may also search or filter by college type at the top."
-I owe a lot to Thomas for helping me with this, my first project at <em>The Seattle Times</em>. <a href="http://seattletimes.com/html/localpages/2023892102_ceo-pay-2014.html">His</a> chart was a great reference.
+I owe a lot to Thomas for helping me with this, as my first project at <em>The Seattle Times</em>. <a href="http://seattletimes.com/html/localpages/2023892102_ceo-pay-2014.html">His</a> chart was a great reference.

 <div id="pym-student-aid"></div>
 <script src="/assets/code/student-aid/pym.js"></script>